-- (a) Except as otherwise provided by these rules at 10300 et seq., service shall be made on the attorney or agent of record of each affected party unless that party is unrepresented, in which event service shall be made directly on the party. - (b) A document may be served using the following methods: - (1) Personal service; - (2) First class mail; or - (3) An alternative method that will effect service that is equivalent to or more expeditious than first class mail, limited to either: - (A) The use of express (overnight) or priority mail; or

-- (B) The use of a bona fide commercial delivery service or attorney service promising delivery within two business days, as shown on the service's invoice or receipt; or - (4) A party's preferred method of service if a method has been designated in accordance with rule 10205.6; or - (5) Another method if the serving and receiving parties have previously agreed to some other method of service. - (c) "Proof of service" means a dated and verified declaration identifying the document(s) served and the parties who were served, and stating that service has been made and the method by which it has been made.
-If the proof of service names attorneys for separately represented parties, it must also state which party or parties each of the attorneys served represents. - (d) Where a party receives notification that the service to one or more parties failed, the server shall promptly re-serve the document on the intended recipient(s) and execute a new proof of service.
+- (a) Except as otherwise provided by these rules at 10300 et seq., service shall be made on the attorney or agent of record of each affected party unless that party is unrepresented, in which event service shall be made directly on the party. - (b) A document may be served using the following methods: - (1) Personal service; - (2) First class mail; or - (3) An alternative method that will effect service that is equivalent to or more expeditious than first class mail, limited to either: - (I A) The use of express (overnight) or priority mail; or - (# B) The use of a bona fide commercial delivery service or attorney service promising delivery within two business days, as shown on the service's invoice or receipt; or - (4) A party's preferred method of service if a method has been designated in accordance with rule 10205.6; or - (5) Another method if the serving and receiving parties have previously agreed to some other method of service. - (c) "Proof of service" means a dated and verified declaration identifying the document(s) served, the parties who were served and stating that service has been made.
+If the proof of service names attorneys for separately represented parties, it must also state which party or parties each of the attorneys served is representing. - (d) Where a party receives notification that the service to one or more parties failed, the server shall promptly re-serve the document on the intended recipient(s) and execute a new proof of service.

-Note: Authority cited: Sections 133, 5307, 5309 and 5708, Labor Code.
-Reference: Article XIV, Section 4, California Constitution; Sections 4906, 5307.9 and 5316, Labor Code; and Section 250, Evidence Code.
+Reference: Article XIV, Section 4, California Constitution; Sections 4906, 5307.9 and 5316, Labor Code; Section 250, Evidence Code; and Sections 10205.6 and 10300 et seq., title 8, California Code of Regulations.